moinwiki/moin/docs/intro/glossary.rst

    contenttype
       A formal, standardized way of specifying of which type some data is.
-      E.g. 'text/plain;charset=utf-8' is contenttype for some simple piece of text (encoded using utf-8 encoding), 'image/png' is contenttype for a PNG image.
+      E.g. 'text/plain;charset=utf-8' is the contenttype for some simple piece of text (encoded using utf-8 encoding), 'image/png' is the contenttype for a PNG image.

    item